Jikokudani Monkey Park – 地獄谷野猿公苑

 If you are coming from a different direction, please look at the Jikokudani Monkey Park official website for details: http://tinyurl.com/mh8anlf

-Before arriving at the actual place, you have to walk for about 2 km, and the path is a little tortuous.
+Before arriving at the actual place, you have to walk for about 2 km and the path is a little tortuous.
 However, despite a little fadigue in walking inside the woods, the atmosphere was really striking.
-On the way I passed by a traditional japanese inn (ryokan), called Kōrakukan.
+On the way, we passed by a traditional japanese inn (ryōkan) called Kōrakukan.
 This building, entirely realized in wood has a particular prominence.

-As soon as I entered the park. monkeys were immediately in front of me.
-Monkeys are used to us, so they appear not to be bothered by us.
+As soon as we entered the park, monkeys appeared immediately.
+They are used to us, so they appear not to be bothered by us.
 In other words, it is possible to observe the monkeys’ behavior and expressions from quite close.
 Obviously, it is forbidden to do things like touching them or feeding them.

 Next to the water tanks there is an information center, where, in addition to explanations about the monkeys’ behavior, there are photos of all the monkeys living in the park, with their different rankings (like the boss of the group and such).

 Jikokudani Monkey Park may not be really easy to reach.
-I came here by car, and the road was not so wide (so, pay attention to oncoming cars).
+We came here by car and the road was not so wide (so, pay attention to oncoming cars).
 However, being able to see monkeys in their natural enviroment was great.
-If you happen to be in the area, be sure not to miss this area!
+If you happen to be in the area, be sure not to miss this area.